cecat/WeatherStation/src/WeatherStationAdaFruit/README.md

 # SparkFun WeatherStation with MQTT for AdaFruit MQTT Service

-You should already have followed the instructions in the main README.md for this repository to aseemble your SparkFun weather kit.
-Here we will set up the software environment and upload software to get your kit operations.

-*If you've already set up your kit with the Arduino IDE and are here to switch from the HA to the AdaFruit version then you can skip to Step **3.
-Set up and Run the Weather Station Code**.

-SparkFun weather station
-([MicroMod Weather Carrier Board](https://www.sparkfun.com/products/16794) with
+Setting up the software for the SparkFun weather station ([MicroMod Weather Carrier Board](https://www.sparkfun.com/products/16794) with
 [SparkFun MicroMod ESP32 processor](https://www.sparkfun.com/products/16781)
 and
 [Weather Meter Kit](https://www.sparkfun.com/products/15901).

+You should already have followed the instructions in the main README.md for this repository to assemble your SparkFun weather kit.
+Here we will set up the software environment and upload software to get your kit operational.

+*If you've already set up the Arduino IDE for a similar project then you can skip to Step **3.
+Set up and Run the Weather Station Code**.

 ## 1. Set up your Computer with the Arduino IDE